Dethatching Your Lawn

 Treating Your Thatch

 One way to treat the symptoms of a too-thick thatch layer is to aerate the lawn.
 For a manageable sized lawn, use a manual core aerator (not a spike aerator—these just further compact the soil).
-For larger lawns, use a power aerator (these machines can be very unwieldy—only use it if you're in good physical condition).
+For larger lawns, use a power aerator (only if you're in good physical condition, as these machines can be very unwieldy).
 The aeration will encourage the soil organisms that naturally break down thatch to increase their activity and do what they do best.

 Tools to Use